Medical Laboratory Technology

 Our program offers hybrid classes where students only come to campus one day a week.
 We also offer a part-time option for students with outside obligations.

-The Medical Laboratory Technician Program has gained serious applicant status from the National Accrediting Agency for Clinical Laboratory Science,5600 N. River Rd, Suite 720 Rosemont IL 60018-5119; ph 773.714.8880, and Licensure from the Florida Board of Clinical Laboratory Science,4052 Bald Cypress Way Bin C-07, Tallahassee, FL 32399-3258; 850.488.0595.
+The Medical Laboratory Technician Program is fully accredited through the National Accrediting Agency for Clinical Laboratory Science,5600 N. River Rd, Suite 720 Rosemont IL 60018-5119; ph 773.714.8880, and Licensure from the Florida Board of Clinical Laboratory Science,4052 Bald Cypress Way Bin C-07, Tallahassee, FL 32399-3258; 850.488.0595.

 Important Dates: